 “These new mutations in the receptor binding motif of the Spike protein confirm the high variability of this region which is used in the antigens of all first-generation vaccines”, according to Pascal Brandys, co-founder and CEO of Phylex BioSciences, a California company that is currently developing a universal SARS coronavirus vaccine.

-“Based on analysis of mutations between the SARS-CoV virus of 2003 and SARS-CoV-2 we carefully excluded the receptor binding motif from our antigen.
-Our universal vaccine should therefore be equally effective against the UK, South Africa and Danish mink variants,” Brandys continued.
-“We strongly believe that a universal SARS coronavirus vaccine based on highly conserved regions will be the only long term solution for vaccination against a virus that inevitably accumulates mutations over time.”
+“Based on analysis of mutations between the SARS-CoV virus of 2003 and SARS-CoV-2 our universal vaccine should be equally effective against the UK, South Africa and Danish mink variants,” Brandys continued.
+“We strongly believe that a universal SARS coronavirus vaccine addressing the high variability of the receptor binding motif will be the only long term solution for vaccination against a virus that inevitably accumulates mutations over time.”

 About Phylex BioSciences